Flutterwave/Java-v3/README.md

 - Bill payments: Airtime, Data bundle, Cable, Power, Toll, E-bills, and Remitta.
 - Identity verification: Resolve bank account, resolve BVN information and generate OTP.

-#Heads Up!
+# Heads Up!
-This libraray cannot be used on a project with a file named "base.properties" in project path.
+This Library cannot be used on a project with a file named "base.properties" in project path.

 ## Table of Content